Bedrock-OSS/bedrock-wiki/docs/commands/derangement-function.md

 [Sourced Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

-This function, created by @Zhea Evyline, allows you to randomly relocate all selected targets among each other, ensuring no target remains in its original position.
+This function, created by @ZheaEvyline, allows you to randomly relocate all selected targets among each other, ensuring no target remains in its original position.

-> *A derangement is a permutation of 'N' elements where no element appears in its original position.*
+> A derangement is a permutation of 'N' elements where no element appears in its original position.

 For example, if Player1 was at `0,0,1`, Player2 at `0,0,2`, and Player3 at `0,0,3`, Player1 can only be relocated to `0,0,2` or `0,0,3`.
 The same rule applies to all other players.